 The Meaning of Toshikoshi Soba Noodles on New Year’s Eve

-As you may know, the soba noodle soup eaten as a New Year’s Eve late-night meal in Japan is called “Toshikoshi Soba (年越しそば: literally meaning year-crossing buckwheat noodle)” whose origin is said to date back to the Edo period (Edo: 1603 to 1868).
+The soba eaten as a New Year’s Eve late-night meal is called Toshikoshi Soba (年越しそば: year-crossing soba), whose origin dates back to the Edo period (Edo: 1603 to 1868).

 However, why do Japanese people have Toshikoshi Soba noodles on New Year’s Eve?

 Why Japanese Eat Toshikoshi Soba on New Year’s Eve